biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 Total       11   1406.29                 1.00000
 ```

-Diagnosis goes from being significant in the univariate model to non-significant in the multivariate.
+Diagnosis goes from being significant in the univariable model to non-significant in the multivariable.

 Now let's look at all of the PERMANOVA results together: